imane0101010/ToDoList/README.md

 First, we will make an itembased solution using QListWidget.

 ### Creating menues and toolbars :
-This oart of this project is already well explained in the previous lab spreadsheet.
+This part of this project is already well explained in the previous lab spreadsheet.

-1-Let´s create Actions,menues,toolbars and some methods:
+* [x] **Let´s create Actions,menues,toolbars and some methods:**

-in the header file:
+In the header file:

 ```cpp
 private:
   QAction *new_task;